 We would normally seek feedback from our focus group/scrutiny panel and through informal methods at tenant events.
-We have been unable to do this due to Covid-19 but will ensure that wider views are captured in the review process in Spring 2021.
+We have been unable to do this due to Covid-19 but will ensure that wider views are captured in the review process for the 2022/2023 plan.

-1.6 - THE YEAR AHEAD 2020 - 2021 QUARTER 2 UPDATE
+1.6 - THE YEAR AHEAD 2021-2022